JakeHarrison11/midineotrellispico/README.md

 # midineotrellispico
- Use an Adafruit Neotrellis as a simple MIDI controller hooked up to a Raspberry Pi Pico
+ Use an Adafruit Neotrellis and a Raspberry Pi Pico as a simple MIDI controller

 # Requirements
  You'll need CircuitPython running on your Pico to use this project.
 Once cloned, just copy `code.py` to the `CIRCUITPY` drive mounted to your computer and add all the libraries into the `lib` folder.

  These libraries are required to get started: